Also known as: negative dip, negative dips, eccentric dip, parallel bar negatives, bar dip negatives

 How to Do Parallel Bar Dip Negative

-1. Set up on bars: Stand between parallel bars, grip each bar, then use a small jump to reach the locked-out starting position with arms fully extended.
+1. Set stance: Stand between parallel bars, grip each bar firmly, and position feet ready for a small jump to reach the locked-out start position.

 Muscle Groups